SteveLTN/https-portal/README.md

 1. Your site is ready with HTTPS!

 [Here](https://github.com/SteveLTN/nginx-acme/blob/master/examples/wordpress/docker-compose.yml) is an example `docker-compose.yml` for setting up a WordPress site.

-P.S.
-The Docker host machine is defined as `dockerhost` in `/etc/hosts`.

 ## Advanced Configuration